25 Silent Signs Your House Is Falling Apart

 Or there are stains around the ceiling fan in your bathroom.

 If your bathroom fan has a stain around it, don't waste time getting it looked at.
-It's likely the result of condensation that could be weakening the surrounding drywall and framing, according to Joe Murphy, interior design specialist at The Shower Head Store.
+It's likely the result of condensation that could be weakening the surrounding drywall and framing, according to Joe Murphy, an interior design specialist at The Shower Head Store.
 It can also point to a roof leak, so if having your fan re-insulated or replaced doesn't solve the problem, it's time to call a roofer.

 You can see daylight or water coming through cracks in your foundation.